kdvolder/eclipse-java8/README.md

 Java 8 Eclipse Patches
 ======================

-Build an update site containing Fetaure patches that can be applied to Eclipse 4.3.
+Build an update site containing Feature Patches that can be applied to Eclipse 4.3.

 The patches are based on code in BETA_JAVA8 branches of various git